Thymester/Thymester/README.md

 ### About me!

 - How to reach me: Volodymyr Zelenskyy#1337 - On Discord
-- Fun fact: I'm a Cybersecurity student!
+- Studies: I'm studying for my Cybersecurity degree!
 <a>
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=thymester&theme=tokyonight&layout=compact" />
 </a>